learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 mv path_to_file/filename ./
 ```

-Recall that `.` is a `bash` shortcut for the "current" directory.
-The command
+Recall that `.` is a shell application shortcut for the "current" directory.
+The
-above tells bash to move the file `filename` in the location specified by
+command above tells the shell to move the file `filename` in the location
-`path_to_file` into the working directory.
+specified by `path_to_file` into the working directory.

 You may also see `./` used to explicitly specify that we're starting from the
 working directory.
 For example, to move a file into a subdirectory inside the